balthazar-s/Bezier-Curves/README.md

 ### Extra Notes
-As I was not successfull in compiling this project with static linking, the .exe found within the .build folder will not work without SFML installed.
+As I was not successful in compiling this project with static linking, the .exe found within the .build folder will not work without SFML installed.
 I installed it through Mysys2 and compiled my code with MinGW.